abtion/guidelines/project_management/Technical_setup_when_starting_a_new_project.md

   - activate automatic deploys after connecting the account on Heroku

 ## *4. Azure project setup (NOT relevant for all projects)
+- As admin user on Abtion Azure Active Directory
-- create a new account [client@abtion.com]
+  -  create a new account/user [client@abtion.com] in 'users'

-  - NOTE: Choose a date of birth resulting to age 18+. (fx.
-1990, otherwise you create a child azure account with user limitations)
+- Login at portal.azure.com with [client@abtion.com]
-- Continue to [Azure](https://portal.azure.com) & create a subscription
+- Create a resource group subscription
   - Start with free trial
     - add client billing info and credit card info (unless not possible, add Abtion's until the Client can take over)
-  - sign-up for Pay-as-you-go
-    - NO technical support
 - under Cost Management
   - add invoice recipient (client as default, otherwise admin@abtion.com (not possible to add admin+billing+clientname@abtion.com))
 - create a Resource Group containing the project name which should be used for all project resources